Group Yoga classes

 A word about socks: For those of us with cold feet (most of us!), it is very tempting to practise in socks.
 However, direct contact between your feet and the mat is important in Yoga to maximise the awareness of and sensation in this vital part of our bodies.
 If you can practise barefoot that would be ideal.
 If not, for safety reasons, please make sure that you have non-slip socks that are specifically designed for Yoga and other exercise classes.

 You will need a Yoga mat, block and/or cushion and a blanket.
-I have a small stock of equipment for people to borrow for trial sessions.
-For hygiene reasons, I suggest that you have your own kit for the longer term.
-I have several new mats and blocks for sale at a discount if that is of any help.
-If you would like to borrow anything for the first class, please let me know.
+For hygiene reasons, I ask you to bring your own kit.
+I have several new mats and blocks for sale at a discount if that is of interest.

 Please familiarise yourself with the following before making a booking: